Plan for internet-based client management in Configuration Manager

 - Enable user policy requests from Internet clients

-Intervening firewalls or proxy servers must allow the client communication that is associated with internet-based site systems.
+Intervening firewalls or proxy servers must allow the client communication for internet-based site systems:

 Support HTTP 1.1

 Allow HTTP content type of multipart MIME attachment (multipart/mixed and application/octet-stream)

 Allow the following verbs for the internet-based site system server roles:

 |Fallback status point||POST|

 |Application catalog website point||-POST

 Allow the following HTTP headers for the internet-based site system server roles: